Lichtwerkstatt/WarpCore/workshops/xmasProjects/xmasProjects.md

   * [Inkscape](https://inkscape.org/) (Open Source)
   * [Affinity Designer](https://affinity.serif.com/) (nice and cheap for Desktop and iPad)

+## Beginner Tips&Tricks
+* use primitive shapes and combine them with boolean operations
+* use grid and automatic snap when designing interlocking parts
+* use bitmaps(photos) to trace vector paths on top
+* search for suitable graphics on the internet and trace them
+* high-res black/white images are tracable automatically in Illustrator

 ## Lasercutter
+* design your model in small parts and export in individual SVGs to facilitate using left-over material
 * imports an SVG File
   * path contour or fill colors dont matter
   * path thickness doesnt matter
+* dont forget to convert objects (especially text) into paths
 * Lasercutter will cut EVERY path, so look out for
   * paths with no contour color
   * paths with no visible color (white)
   * paths with zero thickness
 * wood has thickness of 4mm, plan intersecting pieces accordingly.
+* cut your model in cardboard first if you're unsure

 # Projects